SwissDataScienceCenter/renku/docs/docs/10-users/70-collaboration/20-permissions.md

 There are 2 types of project membership:

 - **Direct membership:** A person is added directly to the project as a member.
 - **Inherited membership**: A person has access to the project by being a member of the project’s namespace (group).
-For more details, see [Role Inheritance](https://www.notion.so/Role-Inheritance-b70b2a48d74043ca9b78a5ed1f60ae10?pvs=21).

 ## Project Roles {#project-roles}

 Members of projects can have one of the following roles: